We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 Meet the Park Chickens:

-The Park is home to three different types of chickens: Silkie, Bantam, and Wyandotte.
+The Park is home to type different types of chickens: Silkie and Wyandotte.

 Silkie Chicken: